State of Power 2014

 State of the State – The state is dead!
 Long live the state! (pdf, 728KB)

-State of the Planet – Fateful triangle of big energy, finance and complicit governments (PDF, 537KB)
+State of our Planet – Fateful triangle of big energy, finance and complicit governments (PDF, 537KB)

 Steve Horn and Peter Rugh, Occupy.com